 - Take two data frames with the same columns and add more rows - pd.concat([data-frame-1, data-frame-2, ...]) - Default is to add rows (axis=0), but can also add columns (axis=1) - Can also concatenate Series into a data frame. - concat preserves the index so this can be confusing if you have two default indices (0,1,2,3...)-they will appear twice - Use ignore_index=True to get a 0,1,2...

 Merges (aka Joins)

-- Example: Football game data merged with temperature data
+- Need to merge data from one DataFrame with data from another DataFrame - Example: Football game data merged with temperature data

 Game